-From Toy Galaxy’s YouTube description: On this episode we cover the history of the Visionaries: Knights of the Magical Light.
+From Toy Galaxy’s YouTube description: On this episode we attempt to cover the crazy, bizarre history of Max Headroom.

 For his conception as a character introducing music videos to his own TV movie, to Coca-Cola spokesperson to gone in just a few years.

 His legacy as a instrument of political commentary may be more relevant than ever.